 After considering all these variables, the expert may conclude that engineering controls or some alteration of work practices are needed to reduce or even eliminate potentially harmful exposures.
 As a last resort, the use of personal protective equipment (PPE) may be recommended to protect the workers’ health.

-We have much more information throughout our website on this subject.
-Feel free to browse through the information or e-mail us email@example.com or call 1-800-344-4414.
+We have much more information on our website on this subject.
+Feel free to browse through the information, contact us using our online form, e-mail us firstname.lastname@example.org or call 1-800-344-4414.
+As expert occupational health consultants, we can discuss your individual needs and we can provide you with a complimentary, no-obligation quotation.

 Our primary service areas for Occupational Health are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.